hjweide/rpi-datathon-2015/README.md

 # rpi-datathon-2015
 ## Background
-Our code for the Datathon hosted by RPI's IDEA Lab and College Factual on the 25th April 2015.
+Our code for the Datathon hosted by RPI's IDEA Lab and College Factual on the 25th of April 2015.
 Teams were free to investigate any issue related to North American universities and their surrounding areas.

 ## Investigation